ediblesites/snippet-aggregator/docs/prd.md

 # GitHub Auto-Updating Plugin PRD

 ## Overview
-A self-updating WordPress plugin that manages internal functionality through feature toggles and automatically stays synchronized with a private GitHub repository.
+A self-updating WordPress plugin that manages internal functionality through feature toggles and automatically stays synchronized with a private GitHub repository using WP Pusher.

 ## Core Architecture